jq-rs/mlestalk-webworker/README.md

 Messages using MlesTalk WebWorker are sent on Transport Layer Security (TLS) [1] protected connection by default which should be secure.

 In addition to transport-level TLS encryption, it is secured by [Zpinc protocol](https://github.com/ZpincDev/zpinc-webworker/raw/master/zpinc_paper.pdf) for message authentication, integrity and confidentiality.
 Even though Zpinc protocol should be safe, it is not audited.
-It is open-source, so you can check the code yourself, please report any issues!
+It is open-source so you can check the code yourself, please report any issues!
 Pro bono professional auditors welcome as well!

 Please see https://mles.io for details about Mles protocol.